albertoOA/know_demo/README.md

 ### Running an example to populate a generic knowledge base with episodic demonstrations

 This example runs a node that reads some target knowledge about demonstrations and stores it in a generic knowledge base with general ontologies and including minimal semantic instances in it (e.g. a robot and a human).
+The node also runs some prolog reasoning rules for plan comparison.

 ```
 roslaunch know_demo memory_generation_with_generic_map.launch